lmmx/tap/README.md

 <p>

-- Current default program for `load_stream` is the BBC R4 Today programme.
+- Current default programme for `load_stream` is the BBC R4 Today programme.
 - Current default value of the `transcribe` argument for `load_stream` is `False`.
 Setting it to `True` will initiate the transcription immediately upon creating the stream object.
-- This step automatically calculates the URLs of the MP4 segments by obtaining the episode ID from the list of available episodes from the stored program (series) ID.
+- This step automatically calculates the URLs of the MP4 segments by obtaining the episode ID from the list of available episodes from the stored programme (series) ID.
-  - In future, when adding a new program, it will be possible to search for the program ID, or it could be obtained as the parent ID (given as episode metadata JSON) to then store within the module entry for that program upon its creation in `tap.data.store`
+  - In future, when adding a new programme, it will be possible to search for the programme ID, or it could be obtained as the parent ID (given as episode metadata JSON) to then store within the module entry for that programme upon its creation in `tap.data.store`
 - To get its URLs for the day before yesterday, pass the `ymd_ago` argument (a tuple) e.g. `load_stream(ymd_ago=(0,0,-2))` or pass the `ymd` argument [either a `datetime.date` or an integer tuple `(y,m,d)`] for an absolute date e.g. `load_stream(ymd=(2021,2,8))`